eggplantpasta/eggplantpasta.eleventy/README.md

 # eggplantpasta.github.io

-This project is aiming to migrate my [GitHub Pages blog](http://eggplantpasta.github.io/) from Jekyll to Eleventy.
+This project is aiming to migrate my [Github Pages blog](http://eggplantpasta.github.io/) from Jekyll to Eleventy.

 ## Jekyll